NEW YORK ADVOCACY AGENDA 2025

 Support Legislation Eliminating Certified Survey Requirements for Broadband Infrastructure Builds

-The WCA supports passage of legislation to repeal the DOT survey law such as last session’s bill A.9894 / S.8472.
-The State has taken several actions since 2019 which have caused a significant backlog in the deployment of fiber-optic facilities throughout New York State and, as such, have delayed the availability of broadband services to many New York residents and businesses.
+The WCA supports legislation to repeal the DOT survey law such as last session’s bill A.9894 / S.8472.
+In recent years, the State has taken several actions which have caused a significant backlog in the deployment of fiber-optic facilities throughout New York State and, as such, have delayed the availability of broadband services to many New York residents and businesses.
 In 2019, New York became the first state in the nation to charge fees on fiber cables used for broadband deployment when the fiber is placed on state highway rights-of-way.
 This fee has since been repealed.

-The WCA is running innovative projects designed to connect underserved populations to the digital economy.
-Its Y-Zone digital opportunity zone in Yonkers, N.Y.– now expanded into Connect Westchester – brings a direct physical presence to the community for digital navigator assistance to enable households to source free or low-cost internet from existing broadband providers and fund new devices and critical tech education.
-This creates economic opportunity through workforce training and job development, healthcare access, digital banking, and connection to on-line resources.
+The WCA remains at the forefront of innovative projects designed to connect underserved populations to the digital economy.
+It’s Y-Zone digital opportunity zone in Yonkers, N.Y. – now expanded into Connect Westchester — brings a direct physical presence to the community for digital navigator assistance to enable households to source free or low-cost internet from existing broadband providers and fund new devices and critical tech education.
+This creates economic opportunities through workforce training and job development, healthcare access, financial literacy, and connection to on-line resources.